apiaryio/api-blueprint/Tutorial.md

                     }
                 }

-A response usually bear some payload returned to our client.
+A response usually bear some payload sent to our client.
 Ideally a representation of the resource in question.
 In this case our response representation is of the [`application/hal+json`][] media-type.
 Also in addition to an HTTP response message-body this response defines an HTTP response [message-headers][] in its payload.

 > **Note:** API Blueprint is **indentation sensitive**.
 See the [Note on Indentation][] for details.
 >
 >  **Note:** Specifying the media type in brackets after the response status codes generates implicit `Content-Type` HTTP header.
 That is you don't have to explicitly specify the `Content-Type` header.
 >
 > **Note:** If your response does not need to define any additional headers (but `Content-Type`) you can skip the `Headers` section completely and write the `Body` section like so:
 >